 Pros and Cons of Using Plastic Lumber to Build Furniture

-But when it comes to building your own furniture, choosing the right materials can be challenging.
+Plastic lumber is an optimal alternative material for many projects, but what about building furniture?
+Choosing the right materials can be challenging.
 Many are turning to plastic lumber as an alternative.
-If you are trying to decide if this is a choice you would like to make, consider the pros and cons of using plastic lumber to build furniture.
+Let’s consider the pros and cons of using plastic lumber to build furniture.

 Functions Like Wood